-If you’re one of the 20 million Americans affected by symptoms of neuropathy, the specialists at Boston PainCare, with offices in Concord, Waltham, and by appointment only in Natick, Massachusetts, offer solutions to improve your quality of life.
+If you’re one of the 20 million Americans affected by symptoms of neuropathy, the specialists at Boston PainCare, offer solutions to improve your quality of life.
 Diabetes and injuries can severely interfere with your body’s communication system, damaging your nerves and causing a variety of intrusive symptoms.
-Find out more about treatment options available for neuropathy by calling the office nearest you today or booking an appointment online.
+Find out more about treatment options available for neuropathy by calling the office today.

 Neuropathy is a condition that affects the nerves in your peripheral nervous system.
 It’s this system of nerves that connects your spinal cord and brain to the rest of your body.